The following article appeared in the April 14, 2017 edition of the Providence Journal.

 “You always pay for your kids youth sports,” he said.
 “That’s forever.
 That’s why it’s recession proof.”

-The developers envision the village attracting elite youth athletes from private hockey, lacrosse and swim leagues, as well as those representing their local middle and high schools.
+The developers envision New England Sports Village attracting elite youth athletes from private hockey, lacrosse and swim leagues, as well as those representing their local middle and high schools.

 They see the need for modern sports facilities only growing because many municipal facilities, like town hockey rinks, are getting older and hard-pressed communities balk at building new ones.